Community Action Committee assistance programs of Knoxville and Knox County.

 Office on Aging is a key partner of Knoxville-Knox County Community Action Committee.
 It provides a wide variety of programs and services in order to provide necessary support to senior members of the community.
 The primary goal is to improve the quality of their life and help them remain in their own homes for as long as possible.
 Programs included in the Office on Aging provide following services health and nutrition-related services; in-home care; volunteer opportunities for seniors; assistance in dealing with consumer and home-safety related services and also educational services.

-Additionally, the Office on Aging offers information to enrolled seniors, their family members, caregivers and other professionals who provide these resources for seniors.
+Additionally, the Office on Aging in Tennessee offers information to enrolled seniors, their family members, caregivers and other professionals who provide these resources for seniors.
 The office tends to improve the lives of the elderly in the region by developing new resources and enhancing existing ones.

 Financial literacy and job programs in Knox County